Air Quality Index (AQI)

 Air Quality Index (AQI) Calculation Method

-For each of the pollutants measured at an air monitoring station, a sub-index is calculated first.
-The sub-index is calculated by dividing the concentration of a pollutant monitored by its corresponding reference value and multiplying the result by 50.
-A pollutant’s reference value is the concentration at which air quality is considered "poor".
+For each of the contaminants measured at an air monitoring station, a sub-index is calculated first.
+The sub-index is calculated by dividing the concentration of a contaminant monitored by its corresponding reference value and multiplying the result by 50.
+A contaminant's reference value is the concentration at which air quality is considered "poor".
 This value is determined on the basis of criteria to protect human health.
 The reference values are as follows:

 1Maximum 4 minutes average concentration over a given hour.